pokarats/java_accounting_app/README.md

 # Simply Account App

-This is a simply Java program as part of 2017 CS261 assignment.
+This is a simply Java program as part of 2017 CS261.

 ## Instructions